 In products like Microsoft Excel (or the SAP GUI for Windows), where information may be wider than one screen, the wheel on the mouse can scroll both vertically and horizontally.
 Horizontal scrolling is done by holding down the Shift key while using the mouse wheel.

-Web-based applications (the SAP GUI for Windows’s replacement) use a different method for horizontal scrolling.
+Web-based applications use a different method for horizontal scrolling.
 Hover the mouse cursor on the scroll bar (not on the slider button), hold down the left-mouse button, and use the scroll wheel as before.
 Note, this may not work with all mice.
 With some mice you tilt the scroll wheel side-to-side, or software add-ins may be required.

 Selecting Multiple Records in the SAP GUI for HTML